-The Chinese laboratory plans to establish a fill & finish plant for the Coronavac vaccine.
+The Chinese laboratory plans to establish a Fill & Finish plant for the Coronavac vaccine.

-After the visit, the laboratory is expected to make a final decision regarding a plant in Chile, which would be operational in the first half of 2022.
+After the visit, which was supported by the Millennium Institute on Immunology and Immunotherapy (MIII), the laboratory is expected to make a final decision regarding a plant in Chile, which would be operational in the first half of 2022.

 Do you know alpaca's superpower agains Covid-19?